graik/biskit/trunk/README.txt

 (Some older instructions are still kept in docs/.)

-The biskit python library (module) biskit/Biskit needs to be in your
-$PYTHONPATH and depends on other python libraries (numpy, Scientific, biggles) which in turn depend on a few additional libraries or programs (netcdf, gnuplot, Numeric).
+The biskit python library (module) depends on other python libraries (numpy, ScientificPython, biggles) which in turn depend on a few additional libraries or programs (netcdf, gnuplot, plotutils).
+Some functions of Biskit moreover rely on scipy and on biopython, although we try to keep this dependence optional.

 The complete list is given here: http://biskit.pasteur.fr/install/short/

+You can now install Biskit by running: python setup.py install in the root of the project's directory.
+Alternatively, you can simply copy or link the Biskit folder (the one containing __init__.py) into your $PYTHONPATH.

 More detailed instructions for installing the different third-party packages can be found here: